A Nature Craft Play Space will keep your kids occupied with good old fashioned fun for hours and hours.

 - wooden products

-There’s a number of accessories I’ve added to the nature craft space to encourage the investigation of natural products, things like:
+There’s a number of accessories I’ve added to the nature craft space to encourage the investigation of natural products.
+Think of adding the following items to encourage curiosity:

 - magnifying glasses